 A number of Filipino nuns were at the cemetery too.
 The opening of the crypts containing persons “known to God” might turn up the bones of their own foundress, who may have been buried at San Ignacio II, following the same odyssey as Takayama’s bones – from San Ignacio (I) to San Ignacio (II), and putatively, to the Jesuit Cemetery.
 (This could be Venerable Mother Ignacia del Espiritu Santo Juco (1663-1748), founder of the Religious of the Virgin Mary [RVM].
 She was declared “Servant of God” in October 1986 and declared “Venerable” in July 2007.)

-Also present was the Japanese journalist, Atsushi Wakamatsu, who had tracked the Takayama story for three decades.
-His funding of Ernie A. de Pedro’s trip to the Vatican in 1986 was about to yield a historical find – reason enough for him and his Catholic wife, Carmen Agnes Canafranca Wakamatsu, to fly in from Tokyo in mid-2012.
+Also present was the Japanese journalist, Atsushi Wakamatsu, who had tracked the Takayama Ukon story for three decades.
+His funding of Prof. Ernie A. de Pedro’s trip to the Vatican in 1986 was about to yield a historical find – reason enough for him and his Catholic wife, Carmen Agnes Canafranca Wakamatsu, to fly in from Tokyo in mid-2012.
 He too wanted to know if Takayama Ukon’s bones were there.
+They were joined by Prof. Pio Andrade, Jr., historical researcher, who, at the beginning of my research on Takayama Ukon three decades earlier, had read for me Colin/Pastells and given me a sense of its contents.

 As Fr.
 Rene Javellana, the Jesuit archivist, has it on record: